-To view a table listing all compliance sample results for each sampled home from the January and February sampling events, please
+To view a table listing all compliance sample results for each sampled home from the January-March sampling events, please

 To help resolve this situation, customers under the advisory should run cold tap water from their kitchen faucets an extra 30 minutes every day, in addition to their regular water use.
 This will allow us to work together toward the solution and speed up the treatment process.

 As illustrated above, using tap water moves the treatment through the system so it can establish a protective layer inside customers’ home plumbing.
 The protective layer will stop lead inside customers’ internal plumbing from interacting with water flowing into their homes.